-At Origin Active Lifestyle Communities, we believe that the quality of life people experience in their later years can drastically improve by staying active and engaged in life.
-While increasing your longevity may seem difficult, some habits promote a healthy and active lifestyle that can also help increase your longevity!
+At Origin Active Lifestyle Communities, we believe that the quality of life a person experiences in their later years can drastically improve by staying active and engaged in life.
+While longevity may seem like something you can’t control, some habits known to promote a healthy and active lifestyle have also been linked to increased longevity!

 1. Daily Physical Exercise